 However, to be perfectly clear, I actually identify this 7×7 grid as being a composite of the Aṇu अणु (individuated “atom”, as in self) and the Aham अहम् the later of which is precisely parallel the metaphorical “heart” in the west.
 In short, this grid is the “microcosm” of experience and reality.
 The importance of the comparison to SadāŚiva will become clear later.

 Before these “rivers” get to this grid, they manifest as seven elements, the first being the aforementioned encompassing silver annulus.
 This represents the element of Ashes.
 From it what are known in Tantra as “doorways” allow this element to further manifest the elements of Darkness and Light, which are represented by green and orange respectively.
 The elements of Ashes, Darkness and Light make up the “cosmic” elements.

 Darkness and Light split off to create the four main elements of Lightning (purple), Blood, (red), Ice (cyan) and Fire (yellow).
 Lightning represents the divine spark and all of abstract and incorporeal existence, while blood, situated opposite of it, represents all of physical life and anything with locality.

 Fire and Ice represent the changes in states to Blood and Lighting.
 Fire is creation, order and life.
 Ice is destruction, entropy and death.
-Shiva becomes the corpse of fire and lightning upon which Kālī stands and acts upon.
+Shiva becomes the corpse upon which Kālī stands and acts upon.
 Shiva is the foundation, the actual stuff, but Kālī is the expression through her domains of time and change.